Positive Behaviour Whole School Initiatives

 Severity of the Reflection Sheet consequences increases with the amount of Reflection Sheets that have already been sent home.

-On Reflection Sheet no.3, parents will be called into the school for a meeting with the Class Teacher to discuss the child’s behaviour.
+On receipt of the third Reflection Sheet, parents will be called into the school for a meeting with the Class Teacher to discuss the child’s behaviour.

 The whole reason behind the Reflection Sheet is a process of restorative practice, where the child is given the opportunity to discuss what went wrong, how it affected others, what they can do now and what they can do in the future to prevent this from happening again.